EventStore/documentation/docs/clients/tcp/dotnet/21.2/quick-tour.md

 docker-compose up
 ```

-This will launch a new instance of the EventStoreDB server.
+This will launch a new instance of the KurrentDB server.

-## Connect to EventStoreDB
+## Connect to KurrentDB

 [Install the .NET client API](https://www.nuget.org/packages/EventStore.Client) package to your project using your preferred method.